JoaoMagal/qmk_firmware/keyboards/crkbd/keymaps/armand1m/readme.md

  - Keys on the home row are used to switch to layers, so "A" goes to layer 2 when held.
 I started making this in the Moonlander and migrated the practice, but still sometimes I use the MO 2 on the right thumb.

- - One Shot Keys are enabled for the shifts on the pinkies.
-If you press it twice: it will lock on shift until pressed again (pretty much like caps lock).
-These are handy when you're typing and just don't want to hold shift to have a capitalized word.

 ## Usage

 In case you have `qmk` installed: